In 2020, the peloton introduced a new bike+ with a range of cool features, including one of my favorites, the auto-follow resistance.

 Target metrics are only available for the on-demand classes.

 What I love about this feature is you can follow the class, without worrying about adjusting the knob.
 This is the perfect option, especially for beginners, but it does have some limitations (more on that later).

-The difference between peloton auto resistance and manual is that with the manual you have to constantly change the resistance knob by yourself.
+With manual resistance, you have to constantly change the resistance knob by yourself.
 This is good for people who like to be in control and don’t like to follow the pre-made structure.

 I think that people who shy away from challenges will benefit from using the auto-follow feature because this will ensure they are at the right effort level.

-Which one is better?
-As a whole, the peloton auto resistance is better than manual because you can focus on the ride without having to think about adjustments.
-It improves the overall experience and allows you to stay fully immersed in your workout.
+For me, the peloton auto resistance is better.
+I can focus on the ride without having to think about adjustments.
+It improves the overall experience and allows me to stay fully immersed in my workout.

 One of the most popular bikes that also have auto resistance features is NordicTrack.